Online + Hybrid Courses

 • Posting an announcement about an upcoming assignment deadline.

-For classes that are taught online, faculty must document whether students have been academically engaged at least once in the first two weeks of their online class.
+For courses that are taught online, faculty must document whether students have been academically engaged at least once in the first two weeks of their online course.
 See the bolded activities below for examples that meet this engagement as defined by the US Department of Education for financial aid eligibility.

 The following is quoted from the Federal Student Aid Handbook.